jiegev5/PhyAug/README.md

 - [Case study 3: Seismic Source Localization](https://github.com/jiegev5/PhyAug/tree/main/seismic_localization)

 # Dataset
 We collect our own dataset for each case study, they are made available public.
-You can find detailed instructions to download them in each folder.
+You can find detailed instructions to download them in each case study link.
 # Hardware specification
 DNN models are pretrained and codes are evaluated on our workstation with below specifications:
 - CPU: Intel Core i9-7900X 3.30GHz 13.75MB Cache 10C/20T